SainiGurkirat/Pokemon-Game/README.md

 ### Player Setup:
 - Players can select their own names.
-- layers can set the deafult level they want the Pokemon to be.
+- Players can set the deafult level they want the Pokemon to be.
 ### Battle Mechanics:
 - Players can attack or swap Pokemon during their turn
 - Moves have varying power and may apply status effects like Poison, Burn, or Freeze.